-The goal of the study was to see if the standard treatment for Wade’s type of cancer could be improved by adding a form of immunotherapy, which uses the patient’s own immune system as an ally against cancer.
+The goal of the research, which was published in December 2021 in Nature, was to see if the standard treatment for Wade’s type of cancer could be improved by adding a form of immunotherapy, which uses the patient’s own immune system as an ally against cancer.

 How Checkpoint Inhibitors Fight Cancer